 Paving the Way

-Our current work includes building on the work of the Paving the Way project to build the capacity of councils and organisations to address workplace gender inequalities.
+Our past work has included building on the work of the Paving the Way project to build the capacity of councils and organisations to address workplace gender inequalities.

 Paving the Way is a project that was led by Gippsland Women’s Health from 2012 until 2016 as part of the Gippsland Regional Strategy to Prevent Men’s Violence against Women and their Children.
 The focus of the project was to increase the capacity of organisations to achieve gender equitable access to workplace resources and opportunities, respond to and support employees experiencing family violence, and create a workplace environment that does not tolerate attitudinal support for men’s violence against women.
 Gippsland Women’s Health worked with partner organisations to complete the project.